ioNihal/ioNihal/README.md

 ## Nihal K

 Greetings!
-I'm Nihal K, a passionate developer with a flair for creating digital wonders.
+I'm a passionate developer with a flair for creating digital wonders.
 Here's a glimpse into my world:

 I am a university student studying for a Bachelor's in Computer Applications at Srinivas University, Mangaluru, India.
 I love creating art in the forms of websites, videos, and images.
 I am still learning new things and will continue learning because that's what I like.